 After graduating, Granucci began making paintings in a Photo Realist style, primarily of leaves seen at close range.
 From 1974-82, he was in a series of solo and group exhibitions at the Peter Rose Gallery in New York City.
 In the mid-1970s, Granucci moved to western Massachusetts, and in the early 1980s he settled in Gilsum, NH, where he continues to live and work.
-During his first decade residing there, he concentrated on both Impressionist-influenced landscapes and on commissioned portraits.
+During his first decade residing there, he studied with Richard Whitney and concentrated on both Impressionist-influenced landscapes and on commissioned portraits.
 His work in both areas was quite successful, and he was flown by patrons to Indonesia, Hawaii, Italy, and other locations to create his portraits.

 In 1994, Granucci felt the impulse to reconnect with his earlier figurative work and to take on the challenge of creating paintings that were both aesthetically strong and personally meaningful.
 His first effort in this direction was an 8′x12′ canvas, a reimagining of The Birth of Venus.
 The new work that Granucci began to create reflected his interest in Botticelli, Romantic painters such as Gericault and Goya, and the work of the Symbolists.
 Granucci shared with these artists, not only a sense of style, but an engagement with basic human questions: understanding life and death, and the instability of our individual and collective existence.
 A central concern for Granucci has been the emerging global environmental crisis.